DLibatique/LATN102-S20/notes/module-2.md

 * Although the teacher told them to stop working, the students kept writing (*scrībēbant*) their exams.
 * Katie was demanding (*poscēbat*) that they play Beyonce.

-## Formation of the Imperfect Active and Passive Indicative
+## Formation of the Imperfect Indicative

 To form the imperfect active and passive indicative, we begin by finding the verb's present stem.
 To find the present stem, we take the second principal part (the present active infinitive) and chop off the final *-re* .